Ohubabs/Mattermost-Team-EKS/README.md

 ## Project Instructions

-1 – Launch an EC2 instance and install Terraform onto the VM
+1 – Launch an EC2 instance and install Terraform onto an AWS EC2 instance.

 2 – Once the instance is setup, clone this repository